Colin-Farkas-Personal/React-Sheet-Modal/README.md

 ## Motivation

-React Sheet Modal was created to give web users an equal experience of Apples` modal sheet, while also being simple easy to implement.
-The library is built with vanilla CSS.
+React Sheet Modal was created to give web users an equal experience to that of Apples` modal sheet, while also being easy to implement and use.
+The library uses vanilla CSS.
 And, since the transitions for the sheet are fully calculated through javascript, it does not require any additional npm-dependencies do be added.

 ## How to install